 - Select the correct Cabinet, Dossier and Folder, you want the data to land in.

 - And if you have not provided a Class field, select the correct Class for the import.
-(We advise to provide a class in the import data to prevent mistakes here.)
+(We advise providing a class in the import data to prevent mistakes here.)

-- The user defined fields that your provide in the import data, will be stored in the data attribute of the entity.
+- The user-defined fields that you provide in the import data, will be stored in the data attribute of the entity.

 - In models, views and visualizations you can access the data in the data attributes.